-remote.it for AWS is a one-stop zero-trust solution for managing access to your AWS VPCs, instantly freeing you from legacy methods of access, including open ports and access control management using an IP whitelists.
+remote.it for AWS is a one-stop zero-trust solution for managing access to your AWS VPCs, instantly freeing you from legacy methods of access, including open ports and access control management using an IP access list.

 - Email based access

 Set trusted access by “who” instead of “where” by using email addresses (OAuth) to manage access.
-With remote work and distributed workforces, IP whitelists are no longer a practical means of permitting access.
+With remote work and distributed workforces, IP access lists are no longer a practical means of permitting access.

 - Trusted access from any network location

-Access your VPCs and VPC services from any location eliminating the manual and error-prone practice of whitelisting IP addresses for your employees.
+Access your VPCs and VPC services from any location eliminating the manual and error-prone practice of defined IP access lists for your remote employees.

 - Restrict access to AWS services and resources